 Of Counsel at Robbins Geller Rudman & Dowd

-Lea Malani Bays is Of Counsel at Robbins Geller Rudman & Dowd, focusing on electronic discovery issues from preservation through production.
-She provides counsel to the firm's multidisciplinary e-discovery team.
+Lea Malani Bays is Of Counsel at Robbins Geller Rudman & Dowd in San Diego, specializing in complex securities litigation on behalf of investors.
+She focuses on electronic discovery issues from preservation through production and provides counsel to the firm's e-discovery team.

 Martin T. Tully